rodrimati1992/abi_stable_crates/readme.md

 A crate that that declares the `ìnterface crate` as a dependency, and loads the pre-compiled `implementation crate` dynamic library from some path.

-# Known limitations

-### Extensible enums with fields

-You can't add variants to enums with fields in the `interface crate` in minor versions.

-This will be part of the 0.6 release.

 # Minimum Rust version